xmos/lib_uart/doc/rst/lib_uart.rst

 multiple of the BAUD rates required.

-If a port is not explicitly configured, then it will be clocked of the reference 100Mhz clock of the xCORE.
+If a port is not explicitly configured, then it will be clocked of the reference 100Mhz clock of the xcore.
 The TX component can also work with this clock rate.

 |newpage|